Mostrando entradas con la etiqueta food. Mostrar todas las entradas

 LINK: https://www.teacherspayteachers.com/Product/Food-unit-for-Elementary-English-Language-Learners-Starters-11035412

 Use the food unit worksheets as a very cost-effective resource.
 If you don’t access to a lot of other active materials, just print and copy for your class.
 If you want to cut cost even more, place them in a clear plastic sheet and students write on them with a dry erase marker and then erase with a napkin.
-So, check all the worksheets included in the resource.
+So, check all the worksheets included in the resource to use with the diversity of students in your class.

 There is a set of vocabulary building worksheets to keep students actively engaged.The worksheets are a way into guiding your learners to learn.